 What is Multiple Myeloma?

 As a result of the plasma cell growth, multiple myeloma patients may experience anemia (low blood count) because the plasma cells multiply in such a way that they crowd out healthy red blood cell production.
-White blood cell production may also become limited, and since white blood cells help to fight infection throughout the body, multiple myeloma patients may see an increase in disease that the body seems unable to fight.
+White blood cell production may also become limited, and since white blood cells help to fight infection throughout the body, multiple myeloma patients may see an increase in infections that the body seems unable to fight.

 Progression of the Disease

-The additional plasma cells also prevent new bone structures from forming when old bone breaks down, resulting in unexpected fractures – those unrelated to external bumps and falls.
-Multiple myeloma is a treatable cancer, meaning there are therapeutic options such as chemotherapy, radiation, and stem cell transplantation for medical science to attempt control over the out-of-control cell growth.
+The additional plasma cells also prevent new bone structures from forming when the old bone breaks down, resulting in unexpected fractures – those unrelated to external bumps and falls.
+Multiple myeloma is treatable, meaning there are therapeutic options such as chemotherapy, radiation, and stem cell transplantation for medical science to attempt control over the out-of-control cell growth.
 Sometimes patients can live for years with active symptoms.
 However, sometimes the cell growth simply is or becomes resistant to all available treatments and patients may need to turn to other forms of care as the disease progresses.

 Palliative Care for Multiple Myeloma Patients

-Palliative care is a medical specialty which focuses on pain relief and symptom control rather than curing an illness.
+Palliative care is a medical specialty that focuses on pain relief and symptom control rather than curing an illness.
 The point of palliative care for multiple myeloma patients is to enhance the patient’s overall quality of life, allowing people to feel as good as possible.
 A palliative care team may focus on drug treatments to help manage bone pain typical in multiple myeloma patients as well as nausea and other forms of physical discomfort and distress.